sabSAThai/sabSAThai.github.io/_posts/2017-11-28-Thai-the-loom-@NCPA.md

 <p style="font-family:FontAwesome;">
-Malavika Surakkai on her journey of embodiment towards attempting to explore the underlying subtle connections of rhythms between dance and other naturally embedded activities around says _"for as long as I remember the sari has been the part of my life.
+Malavika Surakkai on her journey of embodiment towards attempting to explore the underlying subtle connections of rhythms between dance and other naturally embedded activities around says <i>"for as long as I remember the sari has been the part of my life.
 As a young dancer, the sari was a proclamation.
 When I draped it around my twelve-year-old body, I felt a new sense of purpose.
 As I grew up it became other things as well; something that spoke intensely of who I was.
 It wasn't simply a piece of cloth and unstitched garment.
 It was an emotion, a state of mind, sometimes a statement.
 The looms spoken rhythms that have always been a part of my life in dance, As I observed more attentively, the loom revealed other secrets as well.
 I saw connections there that linked it to poetry, music, myth and dance design.
 I learned of the war distort long vertical threads that mark the length of the sari and defined the core of the loom.
 They spoke to me of the constant and I heard in them the notes of Krishna's divine flute, essential and beckoning.
 I learned of the weft threads that cross and embrace the warp horizontally to create design, motive, and color.
 In the beginning, I thought of these conversations have been private.
-It's been something that spoke specifically to me but in time they demanded to be more widely heard and ever so instantly they became a movement, became a dance, became 'Thari, the Loom'"._
+It's been something that spoke specifically to me but in time they demanded to be more widely heard and ever so instantly they became a movement, became a dance, became 'Thari, the Loom'".</i>
 </p>

 <p style="font-family:FontAwesome;">